 Instead, this anime decides to demonstrate how these two girls would react to the both the simplest and toughest things living on Earth.
 Having no place to go, being forced to steal to eat, learning lessons on how to survive without a roof over their heads, and even the value of a yen.
 The difference is where Hina and Anzu are being raised, with Hina practically living the like of a yakuza’s luxury and Anzu the life of poverty.
 Because of this, both have quite the different perspectives of the world around them.

 And that’s where some of Hinamatsuri’s biggest lessons are drawn from.
 We see how Hina takes advantage of being given free education by sleeping through class, whereas Anzu scrounges hundreds of cans a day for only a small financial takeaway in the end.
 One cannot value anything if it costs nothing (Hina), and another can deliver gratitude to everything because she has nothing (Anzu).
 In a way, it’s quite the character study to see how two people of similar backgrounds can perceive their surroundings just by where they find themselves laying their hats in the world.

 Of course, these lessons don’t take away from the fact that this anime is rip-roaringly hilarious in a multitude of ways.
 Hina’s laziness and deadpan personality manages to pull out some unexpected laughs, be it with her meeting Nitta’s family or running for student council president for the sake of more naps in class.
 Anzu rarely finds herself in as many joke-y situations as Hina, but watching her new surrogate parents bawling their eyes out every time she says something noble is pretty funny.
-No, the real laughs come from Hina’s fellow classmate Hitomi Mishima (Kaede Hondo/Tabitha Ray).
+And yet, the real laughs come from Hina’s fellow classmate Hitomi Mishima (Kaede Hondo/Tabitha Ray).